 For anyone not yet familiar with its concept, cloud computing delivers resources, services, applications, and tools via the Internet.
 Users can access servers, databases, software, networks, and storage anytime, anywhere – as long as they are connected to the internet.
 Cloud computing is popular in the Android app development community because it allows for a seamless process, is easy to access, and more affordable compared to other platforms.
 Users pay only for the services they use.

 Cloud Computing and Android Mobile Development

-Cloud computing enabled the Android mobile development community to create apps efficiently, at a faster pace.
-Mobile-focused apps are easier to create using the cloud compared to utilizing traditional processes.
+Cloud computing enabled the Android mobile development community to create apps efficiently and at a faster pace.
+Mobile apps are easier to create using the cloud compared to utilizing traditional processes.
 It is also seamless.
 Developers don’t have to worry about system administration and other similar tasks; they only need to focus on making apps.